canonical/ubuntu-image/ubuntu-image.rst

     unpacked gadget contents.
 The directory must exist, and an ``unpack`` directory will be created under this directory.
-The full contents of the ``<workdir>/unpack`` directory after the ``snap prepare-image`` subcommand has run will be copied here.
+The full contents of the ``<workdir>/unpack`` directory after the ``snap prepare-image`` subcommand has run is copied here.

 There are a few other environment variables used for building and testing only.